aliceinwaterdeep/obsidian-hardcover/README.md

 ## Requirements

-- **Obsidian 1.11.4 or later**
+- **Obsidian 1.13.0 or later**
 - Hardcover API key (get it from [your account settings](https://hardcover.app/account/api))

-> **Note for existing users:** Version 1.9.0 introduced this requirement.
-If you're on an older version of Obsidian, stay on plugin version 1.8.1 or earlier.
+> **Note for existing users:** Version 2.3.0 introduced this requirement (needed for Obsidian's declarative settings API).
+If you're on Obsidian 1.11.4–1.12.x, stay on plugin version 2.2.x or earlier.

 ## Installation